nju-websoft/CNPDS/README.md

 ### Java Backend

-Github Repo: cqsss/ChinaOpenDataPortal, based on Sprint Boot and Thymeleaf, with ability of acting as API server for other frontend service.
+`./cnpds-backend-java`, based on Sprint Boot and Thymeleaf, with ability of acting as API server for other frontend service.
 Default index path is `indices/current`.

 #### Usage